-There are many reasons why people choose to learn a new skill - whether it’s for a hobby or work, spending time learning a new skill has far more benefits than simply learning the skill itself.
-From a workplace and technological standpoint, investing in learning and self-development will not only help you stay ahead of the curve but maintain your relevance and to ensure your future career success.
+There are many reasons why people choose to learn a new skill - whether it’s for a hobby or for professional development at their workplace.
+Spending time learning a new skill has far more benefits than simply learning the skill itself.
+From a workplace and technological standpoint, investing in learning and self-development will not only help you stay ahead of the curve but maintain your relevance and ensure your future career success.

 From the moment we are born we start learning.
 It's well known that as children our brains are like sponges soaking up new information, absorbing learning as we experience new things and use our senses to explore these new experiences.

 We go through education often progressing into higher education such as university and professional qualifications, and then for some they think phew I've made it!
 No surprise that after the ordeal of passing the ACA examinations our brains and bodies may need a rest but actually ever changing demands of modern day job roles, advances in technology and an evolving economy means that continuous learning is vital for continued career success.

 How can learning a new skill help your professional development?

 Regular personal development can have an impact on your professional development if applied correctly and in turn, can be extremely beneficial for your career progression.

 Here are some of the ways that continuing your learning and professional development will not only benefit your health (learning helps keep our brain active), learning helps us adapt to change with ease, and progress our career path.
 There are numerous benefits when it comes to learning new skills for work, no matter what that skill is.

 Top 5 benefits of learning new skills at work

 Learning a new skill in the workplace helps stave off boredom and keeps your interest levels high.
 Doing the same things over and over again at work can quickly lead to boredom as it becomes monotonous.
 However, learning new skills helps to break that cycle, making day to day work life much more interesting.